Mixaz017/Custom-Krunker-Client/README.md

 # Custom-Krunker-Client
 An Open-Source, Customized Krunker Desktop Client.
-We have a [Discord Server](https://discord.gg/Gwb8psk) and providing some supports!
+We have a [Discord Server](https://discord.gg/Gwb8psk) and providing supports!
+Please report bugs and crashes, it helps fixing things by a lot.

+Worst client name in the universe btw

 ## Status
 I purely enjoy working on this project, but this project is not my job and developments can be unstable.